1.1.S.35 Session reports (CCS)

 Approved providers may vary session reports no later than:

 - 28 days after the start of the week to which the session report relates, or

 - the last day of the financial year in which the CCS fortnight (1.1.C.10) to which the report relates starts, or

-Approved providers can apply through their third party software program or the Provider Entry Point for a later date to vary or withdraw previously submitted session reports to the Department of Education and Training.
+Approved providers can apply through their third party software program or the Provider Entry Point for a later date to vary or withdraw previously submitted session reports to the Department of Education.
 A reason for the variation or withdrawal of the session reports is required.
-Approved providers will be notified of the outcome of their request by the Department of Education and Training.
+Approved providers will be notified of the outcome of their request by the Department of Education.